Pipe Chime Playing Tips

 - If for some reason, the song you are playing isn’t in the right key signature, simply shift all the numbers in the song up or down according to where you need the song to be played.
 This is helpful if you can’t hit the highest or lowest chimes (not in your set).

 - For easier viewing, after purchasing your own pipe chime song book, you may want to print it out on 11 X 17 to allow more people to see it from farther away.

-- If you really want to simplify things for one person to play by themselves, take away all the chimes not used in the current song and only place the used chimes in the cradle holders.
+- If you really want to simplify things for one person to play by themselves, take away all the chimes not used in the current song and only place the used chimes in the xylophone holders.

 - For larger groups, it might be easier to hand out all the chimes, one to each person.
 That way everyone will keep the same chime number (for the most part) and everyone will get an even and random chance at playing.
 To make things more interesting, after every song, hand your chime to the person to your right.
 This will help make sure everyone gets a chance to play.

-- For advanced pipe chime players and the more musically motivated, you can make your own harmonys by playing two or even three chimes at once making chords.
+- For advanced pipe chime players and the more musically motivated, you can make your own harmonies by playing two or even three chimes at once making chords.
 Timing and proper harmony selection are key on this one.

 - If you’re pipe chimes sound slightly out of tune, keep in mind that temperature could alter the pitch of the note.
 Metal expands (when warm) and contracts (when cold) causing the chime to sound slightly flat or sharp respectively.
 Remember, this is a fun musical family activity – not a professional expensive instrument.